wonjun-dev/AI-Paper-Reproduce/Transformer-Pytorch/README.md

 # Attention is All You Need

 This is a [Transformer](https://arxiv.org/abs/1706.03762) implementation that performed German-English(English-German) translation.
-I followed style of offical Pytorch implementation for learning their code structure of layers and modules.
+I followed style of official Pytorch implementation for learning their code structure of layers and modules.

 ## Results
 |Metric|Train|Valid|